 Before a good can be used or sold, it must be cleared through customs.
 You must present an import declaration and pay the customs duties, VAT and any other taxes.

 Every type of good being imported has a specific code within the common classification system Taric.
 The classification is used to determine the charges to be paid.

 You can use to form Single administrative document (Enhetsdokument) (SAD) to submit your import declaration either in person, via a representative or electronically.

-General information on importing and exporting is available here: Swedish Trade Council (Exportrådet), Swedish National Board of Trade and through the the Swedish Customs and Excise (Tullverket) Customs Guide.
+General information on importing and exporting is available here: Swedish Trade & Invest Council (Business Sweden), Swedish National Board of Trade and through the Swedish Customs and Excise (Tullverket) Customs Guide.